-Aloe rauhii 'Demi' is an attractive succulent perennial, up to 5.6 inches (14 cm) tall, with leaves arranged in a compact rosette.
-Leaves are thick, ovate to near deltoid in shape, up to 5.2 inches (13 cm) long, and up to 2 inches (5 cm) wide.
+Aloe rauhii 'Demi' is an attractive succulent, up to 5.6 inches (14 cm) tall, with leaves arranged in a compact rosette.
+The leaves are thick, ovate to near deltoid in shape, up to 5.2 inches (13 cm) long, and up to 2 inches (5 cm) wide.
 They are dark green and densely covered with narrow, elongated papillae that are tightly arranged in distinct longitudinal rows that cover the entirety of both leaf surfaces.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 As with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored for signs of overwatering.

 These succulents are not particularly fast-growing and will only rarely need repotting.
 In the spring, repot the plants that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
 During the repotting of a larger plant, it is possible to divide the root ball carefully.
 Some varieties of Aloe will send off offsets that can be potted independently.